About the project

 Two online webinars were held on the 1st and 2nd of December 2020 which included a presentation of the concept plan and answered the community’s questions about the proposal.
 To view a recording of the webinars please visit the following links:

-The Frequently Asked Questions (FAQs) regarding the project are being updated to include the community’s questions raised during the webinars and consultation and will be uploaded here.
+The Frequently Asked Questions (FAQs) regarding the project have been updated to include the community’s questions raised during the webinars and consultation and are available here.

 Statutory consultation will occur as part of the design and planning assessment process.
 This is anticipated to occur late-2021.